-The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
+Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
+Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
 Others may take 7 days or longer.
-This level of variance between individuals is very normal.
+This is normal.

 They say, that rehab and recovery are team sports.

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.

 Achieving recovery in a covid-19 world, however, means making some accommodations along the way.

 Whilst private clinics offer fast access to specialist help, financing the stay in treatment needs planning.

 Third sector organisations providing full stack care (detox, therapy, aftercare) under one roof are few and far between, but worth investigating in your area.